2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami: Academic research

 According to a March 2022 paper in the journal Earthquake Research Advances (ERA), Hunga Tonga–Hunga Haʻapai's plume reached a peak height of 58 km into the atmosphere and sustained heights greater than 30 km.
 The initial explosive event was possibly more powerful than the Hatepe eruption, even though Hatepe ejected over ten times the volume of material in a longer eruption.
 Hunga Tonga–Hunga Haʻapai erupted over a span of 12 hours, releasing 1.9 km3 of ejecta with an estimated mass of 2,900 teragrams.

 Although the eruption energy was soon estimated from the acoustic waves and the ash cloud, its ranking on the Volcanic Explosivity Index (VEI) is still debated.
 The ERA paper says the eruption correlated to a VEI of 5–6.
 An April 2022 research paper led by Poli and Shapiro and published by the American Geophysical Union indicates that the eruption is the largest ever observed with modern instrumentation and estimates its VEI to be approximately 6.
 Meanwhile, Vergoz and others estimate the blast yield to be 100–200 megatons of TNT and place the corresponding VEI at 5.8.
 Likewise, a study by Diaz and Rigby estimates the energetic output of the eruption to be equivalent to 61 megatons of TNT, making the event more powerful than the largest nuclear bomb ever detonated (Tsar Bomba).
 The Smithsonian Institution Global Volcanism Program rated the eruption at VEI-5, while others have rated the eruption at VEI-4.

+Atmospheric Lamb waves were recorded by 50 barographs around the world.
+This data later served as verification of a new source model for volcanic explosions.
+The model provides a theoretical explanation for the anomalously long Lamb waves generated by major eruptions and also forms the basis for a method for assessing the composition of volcanic gases solely from distant records.